Bjorn Egeli

 Herbjorn (Bjorn) Peter Egeli (15 November 1900 – 20 October 1984) was a Norwegian-born American portrait painter and maritime artist.

 Early life

 Herbjorn Peter Egeli was born in Horten, Norway.
 He was the eldest of the three sons of Even Egeli (1874–1915) and Josefine Mathilde Wennerstrom (1875–1921).
 He had traditional schooling with additional art classes and wood-carving taught by his uncle, Hermann Ekeli (1885–1946) (the various family branches spelled the name either Ekeli or Egeli).
-Bjorn, who on his paternal grandfather's side descended from a family originating in Haukeli in Vinje, county of Telemark, was not the first artist in his family.
+Bjorn, who on his paternal grandfather's side descended from a family originating in Haukeli in Vinje Municipality in Telemark county, was not the first artist in his family.
 A great-great-uncle, Tor Sveinsen Øykjelie (1825–1882), was a well-known rosepainter who eventually emigrated to Wisconsin.

 Move to the United States

 Egeli left Norway after the death of his father in 1915.
 It was the custom for young men to be on their own when coming to the confirmation age of 15 and so Egeli left to join the crew of a sailing ship out of Oslo.